nrfconnect/sdk-nrf/scripts/partition_manager/partition_manager.rst

    The root application does not need to define a :file:`pm.yml` file, because its partition size and placement is implied by the size and placement of the child image partitions.
    If a root application defines a :file:`pm.yml` file, it is silently ignored.

-Partition Manager configuration can be also provided by a subsystem.
+The Partition Manager configuration can be also provided by a subsystem.
 Subsystem Partition Manager configurations cannot define image partitions.

 There are some limitations when multiple images include the same subsystem which defines a Partition Manager configuration.